phreeza/manuscript_axon_potentials/doc/manuscript.md

 of the projection zone.
 In this case the currents from fibers outside the projection zone on average interact destructively with the overall response.
-It follows that increasing the number of fibers outside the bifurcation zone diminishes the overall response amplitude.
+It follows that increasing the number of fibers outside the bifurcation zone diminishes the overall response amplitude (diagrams at top of [@fig:distscaling]A and B).

 Next, we examined the high-frequency (>2.5\ kHz)  component ([@fig:distscaling]B).
 As in the low-frequency case, the response at distances